Lurch Deductive Engine

 isSuperset(other) → {boolean}

-The usual $\supseteq$ relation from mathematics.
+The usual relation from mathematics.
 Test whether this set is a superset of the other passed as a parameter, returning true/false.

 Parameters